Jamsniffer/challenge17-regex-tutorial/Develop/gist-template.md

-# The Different Types of Regex
+# The ASCII Characters Match Regex

 Regex stands for Regular Expression.
 A regex is a string of text that lets you create patterns that help match, locate, and manage text.

 ## Summary

-The regex that i will be descibing is [ -~].
+The regex that i will be descibing is ``` [ -~] ```.
 It matches all ASCII characters from the space to tilde.
 What are these characters?
 These are all printable characters!

 ## Table of Contents